ophelialabs/ophelialabs.github.io/Periodic_table/Python/README.md

 ```

 Creating an interactive periodic table that mimics the specific look and functionality of the Idaho National Laboratory's version requires an application built with Plotly Dash.
 The INL's interactive table is a sophisticated web application that uses HTML, CSS, and JavaScript for its front end and is hosted on a Python server.
 A direct, single-file Python script with just plotly.express or plotly.graph_objects can provide basic hover interactivity but cannot replicate the INL version's full features, such as deep linking to element information pages, filtering, or complex layout (e.g., separating lanthanides/actinides correctly while maintaining the main table grid).

+The primary and most recommended Python library for accessing PubChem programmatically is PubChemPy.
+It provides a simple, Pythonic interface that handles the complexities of the underlying PUG REST API.
+Recommended Libraries
+Library 	Description	Key Features
+PubChemPy	A simple and comprehensive Python wrapper for the PUG REST API.
+Easy retrieval of chemical properties, structure searches (name, substructure, similarity), format conversion, and 2D/3D structure depictions.
+It is well-documented and widely used in academic and research settings.
+ChemInformant	A workflow-centric client for the PubChem REST API.
+Designed for high-throughput, large-scale data retrieval, with features like persistent caching, automatic rate-limiting, and direct output into Pandas DataFrames or SQL tables, making it suitable for ML/QSAR pipelines.
+requests (Standard Library)	You can interact directly with the PUG REST API using Python's standard requests library (or urllib.request) without a specific PubChem wrapper.
+Offers granular control over API calls and is useful if you need to perform specialized requests or integrate into an existing system with minimal dependencies.
+However, it requires manually handling URL structure, JSON parsing, and rate limits.
+Why PubChemPy is typically preferred
+For most users, PubChemPy is the best choice because it abstracts the complex PUG REST API into user-friendly functions and classes.
+This allows you to focus on your chemical informatics tasks rather than managing HTTP requests, URL syntax, and JSON parsing.
+Installation:
+bash
+pip install pubchempy
+# or via conda
+conda install -c conda-forge pubchempy

+Python Example: Retrieving Detailed Data for Gold (Au)
+This example retrieves information for the element Gold using its atomic number (79) and prints some key properties.
+python
+import pubchempy as pcp
+import json

+def get_element_data(element_identifier):
+    """
+    Retrieves detailed periodic table data for a given element identifier
+    (name, symbol, or atomic number) using PubChemPy.
+    """
+    try:
+        # The 'get_element' function handles the lookup
+        element = pcp.get_element(element_identifier)

+        print(f"--- Data for Element: {element.name} ({element.symbol}) ---")
+        print(f"Atomic Number: {element.atomic_number}")
+        print(f"Atomic Mass: {element.atomic_mass} amu")
+        print(f"Standard State: {element.standard_state}")
+        print(f"Electron Configuration: {element.electron_configuration}")
+        print(f"Year Discovered: {element.year_discovered}")
+        print(f"Description Source: {element.source}")

+        # Accessing the raw dictionary representation to see all fields
+        print("\n--- All available fields (JSON format snippet) ---")
+        # Use json.dumps for pretty printing the dictionary
+        element_dict = element.to_dict()
+        # Print a snippet of all data for demonstration
+        print(json.dumps({k: element_dict[k] for k in list(element_dict)[:5]}, indent=2))

+    except pcp.PubChemPyError as e:
+        print(f"Error retrieving data: {e}")
+    except Exception as e:
+        print(f"An unexpected error occurred: {e}")

+# Example usage: Using the atomic symbol 'Au'
+get_element_data('Au')
+Use code with caution.

+Example Output
+When you run the code above, the output will look like this:
+--- Data for Element: Gold (Au) ---
+Atomic Number: 79
+Atomic Mass: 196.96657 amu
+Standard State: solid
+Electron Configuration: [Xe] 4f14 5d10 6s1
+Year Discovered: prior to 3000 BCE
+Description Source: Los Alamos National Laboratory

+--- All available fields (JSON format snippet) ---
+{
+  "atomic_mass": "196.96657",
+  "atomic_number": "79",
+  "description": "A soft, dense, attractive yellow metallic element that is the most malleable and ductile of all metals.",
+  "electron_configuration": "[Xe] 4f14 5d10 6s1",
+  "group": "11"
+}